Roya Marsh: A Powerful Voice in New York City Spoken Word Poetry

 Beyond writing and performing, Roya Marsh has also played an important role in building poetry infrastructure in New York.

-She helped co-found the **Bronx Poet Laureate initiative**, an effort designed to highlight poets from the borough and create more opportunities for literary recognition and community engagement.
+She helped co-found the **Bronx Poet Laureate initiative**, an effort to highlight poets from the borough and expand opportunities for literary recognition and community engagement.

-Her teaching and workshop work has extended to organizations such as:
+Her teaching and workshop work have extended to organizations such as:

 * PEN America